rglaue/borgbackup_archive_purge/README.md

 which allowed the selection of alternate days for keeping weekly, monthly, yearly archives.

+In addition to the central location for long term backup, the borg repository is copied and archived onto an off-site disk for longer term cold storage, for disaster recovery purposes.
+There was a need to set the start date for pruning archives from the archived copy of the borg repository so that it maintains archives within a certain time range.

-##### Version 1.0
+##### Version 1.1
-Version 1.0 is the inital release
+Version 1.1 adds support for defining the Starting Date to begin evaluation of purging archives.

 ## Why you would not want to use this program

-There are two reasons why, in some distant future, one would not want to use this program.
+There are three reasons why, in some distant future, one would not want to use this program.

-1. Borg Backup maintainers added support to change the repository archive timestamp.
+1. Borg Backup maintainers added support to change the timestamp of a repository archive after its creation.
 1. Borg Backup maintainers added support to change the preferred day of week, month, year that is desired to be kept.
+1. Borg Backup maintainers added support to define the evaluation starting date.

 ## Using for your purposes